Most recently updated on August 1, 2022

 The town grew quickly as people emigrated from Louisiana, Texas, Oklahoma and other states to work in the oil fields.
 The railroads arrived in 1874 and another discovery of oil near the Kern River just north of town in 1899 fueled even more growth.

-All this has left many oil fields unused or even abandoned.
+The decline has left many oil fields unused or even abandoned.
 In California, it’s estimated that 35,000 oil wells now sit idle.
 Those static wells still release toxic emissions and gases.
 That can pose a danger for the 350,000 Californians who live within 600 feet of unplugged wells.
 Many of those homes are in Kern County.
+In May 2022, it was reported that 13 idle oil wells in the Bakersfield area were leaking methane.

 Despite these idle wells, Kern County officials in March 2021 approved a policy that will streamline the approval of drilling projects.
 The new system could open the door for 2,700 new oil and gas wells per year.
 The new rules have drawn criticism from clean energy advocates as well as environmental activists.